jonleopard/dotfiles/README.md

 My vim plugins are managed with [Vim-Plug](https://github.com/junegunn/vim-plug).
 Vim-Plug also ties in nicely with [Neovim](https://github.com/junegunn/vim-plug#neovim).

+## Alacritty + ZSH
+As you could have guessed by now, I am using [ZSH](http://www.zsh.org/) instead of bash as my unix shell.
+[Alacritty](https://github.com/jwilm/alacritty) is my terminal emulator and [Pure Prompt](https://github.com/sindresorhus/pure) is the shell prompt.

 ## Dev Fonts

 Below is a list of some of my favourite dev fonts that go great in your terminal, IDE, Text Editor, etc...